mufeedcm/dotfiles/linux/archinstall.md

 Editor=vim visudo #to allow the user to run sudo commands uncomment the line
 # %wheel ALL=(ALL:ALL) NOPASSWD: ALL

-#checking weather the usr is working
+#checking whether the usr is working
 sudo - <user-name>
 sudo pacman -Syu
 exit #and exit